Dancheg97/gen-tools/README.md

 with ease.
 Dockerized version also provides set of tools for code generation and linting.

+---

+## Options:

-📃 Options you can specify under 'gen' command:
+Options you can specify under 'gen' command:

 - **drone** - includes drone.yml template for project CI-CD
 - **mit** - adds MIT license to project